WHY HYPNOSIS FOR PAIN MANAGEMENT?

 Chronic pain can destroy lives and families.
 Individuals suffering from chronic pain may feel helpless as medication in normal dosage fails to provide comfort.

 The primary purpose of controlling pain is to increase wellbeing, minimise discomfort and bring back hope.
 This starts with paying attention to one’s self-talk, framing the right thoughts, and increasing emotional regulation.
 Because thoughts create physiological responses, it is paramount to let go of negative events and words.
 Once pain is reduced or eliminated all together, one can enjoy the benefits of exercise which brings oxygen to the cells, aids the heart and brings ventilation to the lungs, entering hence a virtuous circle.
 We can help change your thinking about you and the discomfort.

 Hypnosis for pain relief is a legitimate tool in the health care field and an avenue for therapy for a variety of challenges.
 The concentrated focus achieved in hypnosis enhances the ability of the subconscious mind to accept and to positively respond to suggestions.

 OUR SPECIALISED PROGRAM OF HYPNOSIS FOR PAIN RELIEF

-We use a variety of hypnosis techniques, imagery, visualization, NLP integrated in a bespoke program to help you get back the quality of life you deserve.
+We use a variety of self-hypnosis techniques including progressive muscle relaxation, imagery, visualization, NLP integrated in a bespoke program to help you get back the quality of life you deserve.